selfsame/fen2/JOURNAL.md

 OK I've solved the relative paths thing by just using `env::current_dir()` everywhere.
 Honestly this was very simple and I could have done this 10 days ago.

 My next goal is calling a viable update() on a child process

+# 10-29-2022

+Upadate is working I'm sucessfully updating Jumpminster from the system process!
+Next I want to have processes get a UID so i can launch the same one multiple times

+# 10-30-2022

+How do apps commucate with the system app?
+There are some calls (quit, new_window, set_window, close_window)

+Also, there is an issue with file reloading not knowing which app & path is proper.